Addictions take hold when we rely on substances to ‘regulate’ our emotions and feelings.

 Anger based feelings are hot and felt in the chest, head and hands.
 There is a restlessness and agitation and a strong desire to punch or hit out.
 It is usually accompanied by a throbbing at the temples and clenched jaw.

-Sadness based feelings are characterised by a welling up in the chest and a lump or constriction in the throat, a around the chest and a strong urge to cry.
+Sadness based feelings are characterised by a welling up in the chest and a lump or constriction in the throat, a tightness around the chest and a strong urge to cry.
 It is often described as an ache or empty hollow feeling.

 Surprise is a sudden but less intense sensation of the fear response but is more similar to curiosity and openness than fear.

 - Are you focusing on another person’s actions or what they said to you while feeling a hot sensation in your abdomen?
 It could be an anger based emotion such as resentment.

 It is important to start learning to identify and feel your feelings as we can learn a lot from what they are telling us.
 Feelings and emotions need to be fully felt and processed in order allow them to be released.
 The majority of psychological issues arise from avoiding, suppressing or reacting to our emotions and feelings.

 If you think you might benefit from understanding more about your feelings or you want to learn how to manage them – check out our Emotional Growth Counselling Programme.